Examination and Health History

 • Vital signs: blood pressure, pulse

-• Chiropractic Examination: is done to determine the nature of any misalignments or distortions in your joints primarily, but also in your soft tissues (muscles and connective tissues).
+• Chiropractic Examination: done to determine the nature of any misalignments or distortions in your joints primarily, but also in your soft tissues (muscles and connective tissues).
 Components may include:

 • postural assessment